cmichi/gtfs-visualizations/README.md

 ## Nice to have ToDos

- * The green and red color combination should be done better (personw with red/green disabilities might have problems).
+ * The green and red color combination should be done better (persons with red/green disabilities might have problems).
 Use other color scheme.

  * For certain cities (e.g. Los Angeles) multiple separate GTFS feeds